-A delicious marinated pork should, packed with flavours cooked on low for hours and you get this Cuban-style oven roast: puerco asado.
+A delicious marinated pork shoulder, packed with flavours cooked on low for hours and you get this Cuban-style oven roast: puerco asado.
 Expect it to fall apart as you cut it because it is so moist and tender.

 Since Hubby is Cuban, I got to discover so many Cuban dishes and I have shared a few here.
 How about a Cuban dessert with pantry items?
 Yes, Cuban flan is the answer.
 We also love garbanzos fritos and picadillo, easy dishes to prepare on a weekday.